In response to last week's re-posting of our

 Vanessa Wieland wrote to say "Pre-My Chemical Romance, the rhythm guitarist was in a band called Pencey Prep.
 They had a song called

-The Secret Goldfish."
+."
 The guitarist in question is Frank Iero.
 The name of the band and the name of the song both derive from

 The Catcher in the Rye.
 Pencey Prep is the fictional school from which Holden Caulfield is expelled; and "The Secret Goldfish" is the title of a short story referred to in the novel, written by Holden's brother D.B.
 The song appears on the band's 2001 album

-Heartbreak in Stereo.
+Heartbreak in Stereo

 Anonymous pointed out that the 2005 debut album from We Are Scientists is called

-With Love and Squalor--a reference to Salinger's story "For Esmé with Love and Squalor," available in the
+--a reference to Salinger's story "For Esmé with Love and Squalor," available in the

 Nine Stories collection.